 Discuss: Discuss the painting Othello Relating His Adventures by Alexandre Cabanel, focusing on the narrative aspects of the image and forgetting, for the moment, what students may know about the Shakespeare play.
-Have students read the information about the painting included on the CD-ROM.
+Have students read information about the painting.
 If you have time and students are interested, read Othello; otherwise, discuss the plot of the play.
 Talk about how a story can be told in both a painting and a play; compare and contrast their similarities and differences.
 Is the scene depicted in the Cabanel painting indicative of the plot of the play?

 Extend: Why might an artist of the Romantic period be drawn to a work of art from the Renaissance?
 Why might Cabanel have been attracted to Othello as the inspiration for a narrative artwork?

 Author: Adapted from a lesson by Gwen Kelly